ethanpasta/AirBnB_clone/README.md

 ![Image of hbnb](https://github.com/ethanpasta/AirBnB_clone/blob/Dev/65f4a1dd9c51265f49d0.png)

 ## Description

-This is the final second trimester project at Holberton School San Francisco.
-It is the first full web application, combining HTML/CSS, database storage, API, front-end integration, etc.
+This is the final 4 month project at Holberton School San Francisco.
+The goal of the project is to deploy a simple copy of the AirBnB website - hBnB.
+The web application will be composed by:

+- A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)
+- A website (front-end) that show the final product to everyone: static and dynamic
+- A database or files that store data
+- An API that provides a communication interface between the front-end and your data (retrieve, create, delete and update them)
 ---

+## Final Product

 ## Requirements